 These concerns of discrimination and bias are further complicated by issues of transparency.
 The very function the algorithm was meant to serve — computing multiple variables in a way that surpasses human ability — inhibits oversight.
 It is the algorithm itself which determines how best to model the data and what weights to attach to which factors.
 The complexity of the computation as well as the use of unsupervised learning — where the algorithm processes data autonomously, as opposed to receiving labelled inputs from a designer — may mean that the human operator cannot parse the algorithm’s rationale and that it will always remain opaque.
 Given the impenetrable nature of the decision-mechanism, it will be difficult to determine when predictions objectionably rely on group affiliation to render verdicts and who should be accountable when they do.

 These problems concerning discrimination and transparency share a common root.
 At bottom, there is no mechanical procedure which would generate an objective standard of fairness.
 Invariably, the determination of that standard will require the deliberate assignation of different weights to competing moral values: What does it mean to treat like cases alike?
-Should group membership determine one’s treatment?
+To what extent should group membership determine one’s treatment?
 How should we balance public good and individual privacy?
 Public safety and discrimination?
 Utility and individual right?